Trade Stock Indices

 This group holds on to their trades for a few days to a week.
 With the aim of making a large number of pips: 100 - 400 pips.

-Swing trader using 1 hour chart wants to go short, checks 4 hour chart, which looks like the stock indices trading example explained and illustrated below, since 4 hour shows the indices trend is going down, then decides from this analysis it's okay to sell.
+Swing trader using 1 H chart wants to go short, checks 4 hour chart, which looks like the stock trading example explained and illustrated below, since 4 hour highlights the trend is moving down, then decides from the analysis it's okay to sell.

-How Do I Trade Stock Indices with Multiple Time frame Stock Indices Trading Analysis Method? - Multiple Chart Timeframe Analysis PDF
+How Do I Trade Stock Indices with Multiple Time frame Trading Analysis Method?

 Position traders